bruceravel/demeter/documentation/Athena/plot/indic.rst

    :target: ../_images/plot_indic.png
    :width: 50%

+   The indicator tab.

 .. _fig-indicplot:

 .. figure::  ../../_images/plot_indicplot.png
    :target: ../_images/plot_indicplot.png
    :width: 100%

+   An example of a plot with indicators.
+Note that plots made in E, k, or q will plot indicators selected in any of those three spaces.

 .. subfigend::
    :width: 0.45
    :label: _fig-indic

-   (Left) The indicator tab.
-(Right) An example of a plot with indicators.
-   Note that plots made in E, k, or q will plot indicators selected in any of those three spaces.

 The following `preferences <../other/prefs.html>`__ can be set to customize the appearance of the indicators.